-- 7.45.
-In keeping with the historic discipline and practice of the Lutheran church and to be true to a sacred trust inherent in the nature of the pastoral office, no ordained minister of this church shall divulge any confidential disclosure received in the course of the care of souls or otherwise in a professional capacity, nor testify concerning conduct observed by the ordained minister while working in a pastoral capacity, except with the express permission of the person who has given confidential information to the ordained minister or who was observed by the ordained minister, or if the person intends great harm to self or others. - 7.46.
-The provisions for termination of the mutual relationship between an ordained minister and a congregation shall be as follows: - a.
-The call of a congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment which shall be terminated only by death or, following consultation with the synodical bishop for the following reasons: - 1) mutual agreement to terminate the call or the completion of a call for a specific term; - 2) resignation of the pastor, which shall become effective, unless otherwise agreed, no later than 30 days after the date on which it was submitted; - 3) inability to conduct the pastoral office effectively in that congregation in view of local conditions; - 4) physical disability or mental incapacity of the pastor; - 5) suspension of the pastor through discipline for more than three months; - 6) resignation or removal of the pastor from the roster of ordained ministers of this church; - 7) termination of the relationship between this church and the congregation; - 8) dissolution of the congregation or the termination of a parish arrangement; or - 9) suspension of the congregation through discipline for more than six months. - b.
-When allegations of physical disability or mental incapacity of the pastor under paragraph a.4) above, or ineffective conduct of the pastoral office under paragraph a.3) above, have come to the attention of the bishop of this synod, - 1) the bishop in his or her sole discretion may investigate such conditions personally together with a committee of two ordained ministers and one layperson, or - 2) when such allegations have been brought to the synod's attention by an official recital of allegations by the Congregation Council or by a petition signed by at least one-third of the voting members of the congregation, the bishop personally shall investigate such conditions together with a committee of two ordained ministers and one layperson.
+7.45.
+In keeping with the historic discipline and practice of the Lutheran church and to be true to a sacred trust inherent in the nature of the pastoral office, no minister of Word and Sacrament of this church shall divulge any confidential disclosure received in the course of the care of souls or otherwise in a professional capacity, nor testify otherwise specified)

+concerning conduct observed by the minister of Word and Sacrament while working in a pastoral capacity, except with the express permission of the person who has given confidential information to the minister of Word and Sacrament or who was observed by the minister of Word and Sacrament, or if the person intends great harm to self or others.

+- 7.46.
+The provisions for termination of the mutual relationship between a minister of Word and Sacrament and a congregation shall be as follows: - a.
+The call of a congregation, when accepted by a pastor, shall constitute a continuing mutual relationship and commitment which shall be terminated only by death or, following consultation with the synodical bishop, for the following reasons: - 1) mutual agreement to terminate the call or the completion of a call for a specific term; - 2) resignation of the pastor, which shall become effective, unless otherwise agreed, no later than 30 days after the date on which it was submitted; - 3) inability to conduct the pastoral office effectively in that congregation in view of local conditions; - 4) physical disability or mental incapacity of the pastor; - 5) suspension of the pastor through discipline for more than three months; - 6) resignation or removal of the pastor from the roster of Ministers of Word and Sacrament of this church; - 7) termination of the relationship between this church and the congregation; - 8) dissolution of the congregation or the termination of a parish arrangement; or - 9) suspension of the congregation through discipline for more than six months. - b.
+When allegations of physical disability or mental incapacity of the pastor under paragraph a.4) above, or ineffective conduct of the pastoral office under paragraph a.3) above, have come to the attention of the bishop of this synod, - 1) the bishop in his or her sole discretion may investigate such conditions personally together with a committee of two rostered ministers and one layperson, or - 2) when such allegations have been brought to the synod's attention by an official recital of allegations by the Congregation Council or by a petition signed by at least one-third of the voting members of the congregation, the bishop personally shall investigate such conditions together with a committee of two rostered ministers and one layperson.